 - Characterisation – The whole motive of undertaking a FAR is to characterise the transaction in one or more buckets which would help us in the determination of remuneration model.
 Example of characterisation for a distributor could be High-risk distributor, a Licensed distributor, Low-risk distributor, commission agent etc. One would be able to characterise a transaction only when an appropriate FAR is undertaken.

 - Remuneration model – Once you characterise the entity, the remuneration model is something that is closely liked to such characterisation.
 For example, if you are a distributor, you get a margin as remuneration; if you are a broker, you get brokerage or commission as your remuneration.
-In transfer pricing study one often refers to 5-6 methods of benchmarking.
+In transfer pricing study one often refers to 5-6 types of transfer pricing methods of benchmarking.
 It is important to note that these methods are not the only methods to test but also fixation methods.
 The remuneration model could be fixed via a cost-plus method, yet tested through a TNMM analysis.
 Such a remuneration model is the final output and heart of the transfer pricing policy.
 The reason for the selection of a remuneration model also needs to be justified through appropriate business rationale and commercial substance.

 Hope you would have enjoyed reading the basics on transfer pricing policy.
 In case you need further help or assistance, please feel free to reach out to me at email@example.com